YannickBlais/Udacity-CarND-Vehicle-Detection/writeup.md

 ### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
 ![alt text][image12]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+### Here the resulting bounding boxes are drawn onto a sample image:
 ![alt text][image13]